Photo by woodley wonderworks

 From here, these students are ready to develop a hypothesis.
 Using the Frayer Model of concept attainment, explain what a hypothesis is (thanks to ScienceProjectIdeasForKids.com for some great hypothesis tips):

 Definition: A hypothesis is an educated guess that answers the experimenter’s question.
-Perfect for brain breaks, wrapping up the day, indoor recess, or to analyze interesting strategies.
+Get five free links to curiosity-provoking images, videos, and articles every Friday.
 Learn more...

 - Can be proven true or false with a test.